CNN Gets Gutted For Whitewashing Impeachment Leaders, Completely Ignoring ‘The Squad’ & Maxine Waters

 CNN must think we’re all stupid.
 The reputable news organization is getting SLAMMED for highlighting “impeachment leaders” in an egregiously gentrified way.

-Instead of noting that the Democratic freshman dubbed “The Squad” consisting of Rashida Tlaib, Ayanna Pressley, Ilhan Omar, and AOC has been leading the charge on getting Trump impeached alongside (Auntie) Maxine Waters, CNN chose to instead bring light to five white women who nicknamed themselves “The Badasses.”
+Instead of noting that the Democratic freshman dubbed “The Squad” consisting of Rashida Tlaib, Ayanna Pressley, Ilhan Omar, and AOC has been leading the charge on getting Trump impeached alongside (Auntie) Maxine Waters, CNN chose instead to focus on five white women who nicknamed themselves “The Badasses.”

 Unlike “The Squad” who’ve been adamant from JUMP that Deranged Dorito should be impeached (remember Rashida Tlaib’s “impeach the motherf***r” speech?)
 Elissa Slotkin, Abigail Spanberger, Chrissy Houlahan, Mikie Sherrill and Rep. Elaine Luria are getting praise for going from a “hard no to hell yes” on starting an impeachment inquiry.
 CNN noted that they “changed the dynamic for House Democrats, and indeed — the course of history.”